muratk5n/thirdwave/en/README.md

 ---

-Note Juan Cole analyzes Israeli culture as an extension of where its different immigrants came from, rather than an homogenous culture of transnational religion which stays the same no matter where it is at.

-The larger host culture rules all.
+Below Juan Cole analyzes Israeli culture as an extension of where its different immigrants came from, rather than an homogenous culture of transnational religion which stays the same no matter where it is at.
+The larger host culture is key.
 Heritage means little.

 [[-]](https://youtu.be/yzn4JzDDkbY?t=348)